Leafwing-Studios/fop-rules/docs/character-options/powers/trickster-tricks.md

 **Targets:** Multi-target

-**Attack:** Focus
+**Targeted defense:** Focus

 **Duration:** Instant

 </div>

 Calming pink fog pours forth from the trick, creating an intensely restful sensation for all nearby.
-When detonated, make a Focus attack against all creatures with a 2 tile radius around the trick.
+When detonated, make a special attack against Focus against all creatures with a 2 tile radius around the trick.
 If you hit, apply two stacks of pacified.

 ## Spikestravaganza